-This document is to be completed at the time of the athlete being notified and interviewed by the Director of Athletics, Head athletic trainer and Head Team Coach.
+This document is to be completed at the time of the Athletics, Head athletic trainer and Head Team Co. ne athlete being notified ach. and interviewed by the Director of I (Print Name) a member of the JCCC team.
 I (Print Name) a member of the JCCC team, grant permission by my signature below, for the limited sharing of information as it pertains to my recent positive drug test and the subsequent mandatory counseling process.
 Information may be shared only between those persons named below.
 Unless otherwise stipulated, this permission will remain in effect from the date written below, through the last day of my sophomore year at JCCC.
 Permission will then be immediately revoked unless otherwise stated hereon.

-To be shared only between and among the athlete's JCCC Counselor, the Student Assistance Program Counselor, the JCCC Director of Athletics and the JCCC Head Athletic Trainer.
-Information may also be shared with the athlete's HEAD team coach in as far as it pertains to the athlete's playing status.

-This permission pertains only to the athlete's recent positive athletics drug test and subsequent counseling status.

-Modifications to this agreement as made by the signer below

-Athlete Signature Date Director of Athletics, Carl Heinrich: 913-469-2499 Head Athletic Trainer, Bill Buese: 913-469-3401 Athlete's JCCC Counselor: heninrich@jccc.edu bbuese@jccc.edu Phone Email
+To be shared only between and among the athlete's JCCC Director of Athletics and the JCCC Head Athletic team coach in as far as it pertains to the athlete's play Trainer.
+Information may nt Assistance Program Counselor, the also be shared with the athlete's HEAD This permission pertains only to the athlete's recent p ositive athletics drug test and subsequent counseling status.
+Modifications to this agreement as made by the sign gner below Athlete Signature Date Director of Athletics, Carl Heinrich: 913-469-2499 heninrich@jccc.edu Head Athletic Trainer, Bill Buese: 913-469-3401 bbuese@jccc.edu Athlete's JCCC Counselor: Phone Email